 1. When should I apply for the certificate?

-Applications are reviewed twice a year, and those deadlines are October 15 and March 15.
+For 2020-21, applications are reviewed on a rolling basis and can be submitted at any time.
 The other timing consideration is related to the requirement that applicants have completed (or are in process of completing) at least one semester in a graduate program at the University of Michigan.

 2. How do I apply for the certificate?